PandaTechAM/be-lib-sharedkernel/Readme.md

   retrieves DefaultTimeZone from `appsettings.json` and sets it as the default time zone.
 - **UrlBuilder:** A utility for building URLs with query parameters.
 - **Language ISO Code Helper:** Validate, query, and retrieve information about ISO language codes.
+- **FusionCache Extensions:** Simplify the configuration of in memory or distributed caching with Redis.

 ### Related NuGet Packages